 What Does Your Cataract Assessment Involve?

 Your consultation begins with a full history of your problem, followed by a thorough examination — not just of the lens, but of the whole eye, including a retinal check.
-From there, Dr Hunt discusses the options with you.
+From there, A/Prof Hunt discusses the options with you.
 If surgery is appropriate, detailed measurements are taken to guide lens selection.

 Cataract surgery is usually considered when your vision affects your quality of life.